1. Introduction to the Halloween festival

 At SSRF, we have seekers who can see the spiritual dimension, just as we do the physical dimension.
-Her Holiness Yoya Vallee has drawn the subtle negative vibrations generated around an average person when wearing a demonic mask and costume.
+Mrs Yoya Vallee has drawn the subtle negative vibrations generated around an average person when wearing a demonic mask and costume.

 2.3 Type of ghost more likely to take advantage of Halloween festivities

 The type of ghost that is most likely to take advantage of the festivities is the common ghost.